How To Choose The Best OBDII Reader

 - 11 Last Thoughts

-Wow this is an old page that desperately needs some updating!
+Hey there!
 My name is Matt and along with my buddies Vince and Mike, we run Scanner Answers.
 In this post, we’re talking about how you can choose the best OBD2 adapter for your car.

 OBD2 readers are an essential tool if you want to troubleshoot your vehicle, or check the cause of the much-feared check engine light on your dashboard.
 If the check engine light comes on, you need to quickly determine the cause of this event.
 For this type of work, you’ll want to know your options for buying the right bobd2 scanner for your car.
 Otherwise, you might severely damage your vehicle if you continue using it while the check engine light is still illuminated.This is our favorite Bluetooth Adapter which works for Android AND iPhone